Media check (Late Sept to Mid Oct)

 Fall wind has rustled me back to the blog!
 Late summer was busy with travel, apartment hunting, moving yada yada yada but I am excited more than ever to be back and share some of my musings.

-Here are some fun snippets of media that have scratched my brain and have been percolating in my thoughts recently –
+Here are some fun snippets of media that have scratched my brain recently –

-How Glossier Made Effortlessness a Billion Dollar Brand (Article, Molly Fischer for The New Yorker): Tells the tale of a company that was very ahead of its time in capturing people’s organic interest – both in the organic want of people to express their online identity and attainment of organic beauty through the notorious “no makeup makeup” look.
+How Glossier Made Effortlessness a Billion Dollar Brand (Article, Molly Fischer for The New Yorker): On an interesting company that was very ahead of its time in capturing people’s organic interest – both in the organic want of people to express their online identity and attainment of organic beauty through the notorious “no makeup makeup” look.
+It’s absolutely fascinating how Glossier recognized fairly early on how much influence could be garnered from these “organic” content.
+Cut to 2020s, it has become the bedrock of the huge influencer economy today.

-Yesterday’s Wine (Album, Willie Nelson): I’ve been listening to this classic concept album where the songs in order tell the story from birth to death and many of the questions that consume us along the way.
+Yesterday’s Wine (Album, Willie Nelson): I’ve been listening to this classic concept album from Willie.
+The songs in order tell the story from birth to death and many of the questions that consume us along the way.
 This has been my favorite comfort album to listen to this fall.

 Are you the same person you used to be?
 (Article, Joshua Rothman for The New Yorker): How much of who you are – your personality, values – have remained the same since you were a child?
-Varying across the board, Rothman threads an interesting discovery that older generations tend to find a much firmer connection between their current self and who they were when they were a child compared to younger generations.
+Rothman threads an interesting discovery that older generations tend to find a much firmer connection between their current self and who they were when they were as a child compared to younger generations.
+He doesn’t go deeper into what might be the cause but it’s hard not to think about the barrage of information that younger generation are inundated with that makes it difficult for people to find their sense of “self”.

 Can confirm the scrunched up nose when I encounter anything vaguely annoying still remains very characteristically part of me